Maria Angela Ardinghelli: Background

 Maria Angela Ardinghelli was born in Naples (Kingdom of Naples) into a noble family of Florentine origin.
 Having lost her brother during their childhood, Maria Angela thus became an only child.
 Her father turned to educating her, and by the age of fourteen she was fluent in Latin.
 She studied philosophy and physical-mathematical sciences under the physicist and mathematician Giovanni Maria Della Torre and Vito Caravelli.
 She also studied English and French.

-Ardinghelli was neither an aristocrat nor a member of ascendant middle class.
+Ardinghelli was neither an aristocrat nor a member of the ascendant middle class.
 Her family was from Florence, described as “one of the most distinguished and ancient of Italy”, in the sixteenth century.
 When the Medici family climbed into power in Tuscany the Ardinghelli family fled Tuscany for Naples.

-As was obligatory for the aristocratic women of the time, Maria Angela was a literate poet and Latinist, as well as expert of mathematical physics.
-She belonged to the circle of the prince of Tarsia, founded in 1747, which, in intellectual circles in Naples, had the strongest association to Newton, experimental physics and electricity.
-The library and the laboratory of Tarsia was to be of much use to her.
+As was obligatory for the aristocratic women of the time, Maria Angela was a literate poet and Latinist, as well as an expert in mathematical physics.
+She belonged to the circle of the prince of Tarsia, founded in 1747, which, in intellectual circles in Naples, had the strongest association with Newton, experimental physics and electricity.
+The library and the laboratory of Tarsia were to be of much use to her.

 Ardinghelli never wanted to leave Naples.
 She made it clear that she would never leave her family, rejecting marriage with French architect Julien Leroy and the possibility of becoming the scientific tutor to the royal princesses at Versailles.
-She stayed in Naples where she hosted many conversazioni as meeting points for traveling naturalist and corresponding with the Paris Academy of Science.
+She stayed in Naples where she hosted many conversazioni as meeting points for traveling naturalists and corresponding with the Paris Academy of Science.

 Maria Angela Ardinghelli had acted as an informal correspondent for the Paris Academy of Sciences.
 She had connected the scientific communities of Naples and France.
 When Maria Angela reached the apex of her popularity she devised a few strategies to maintain her anonymity, which she succeeded at.
 In spite of Ardinghelli's historical invisibility, she selectively chose from her works what she wanted visible to specific audiences in order to protect herself from social isolation.